Skip to content

 In the cloud-based office suite arena, G Suite is my favorite.
 It’s intuitive and easy to use, even for those who aren’t so tech-savvy.

-If you’re still using Word and Excel with track changes and saving all of those documents to your computer, it’s time to check out G Suite (affiliate link).
+If you’re still using Word and Excel with track changes and saving all of those documents to your computer, it’s time to check out Google Workspace (affiliate link).
 It will allow you to work with anyone, anywhere, with ease.

 Google Calendar, Sheets, Slides, and Gmail are all a part of my arsenal of business tech tools.
 Gmail has an amazing integration with Hubspot CRM and I especially love using Docs to collaborate with others on documents, digital books, and articles because everyone can see changes in real-time.
 You can tell who’s editing and where they are in the document by the color and position of their cursor.